 What Does Dog Insurance Cover?

-Pet insurance for dogs can pay a significant percentage of these treatments in return for a small monthly payment.
+Pet insurance for dogs can pay a significant percentage of these treatments in return for a monthly payment.
 Most dog health insurance plans cost between $10 and $100 per month, but they do have co-pays and deductibles.
 The typical co-pay is between 10 percent and 40 percent, and the typical deductible ranges from $100 to $1,000.
-Most pet insurance companies have several different options for deductibles and co-pays, so you can customize your plan to your needs.
+Most pet insurance companies allow you to customize your plan to your needs.

 Having dog insurance can ease your worry about having to pay the full cost of your pet’s care.
 In addition, if you want coverage that will pay for your pet’s routine wellness care in addition to accidents and illnesses, you can often buy additional coverage.
 Wellness care coverage will cover annual exams and the costs of, for example, dental care or heartworm and flea medication.
 Some options even offer coverage for alternative treatments like physiotherapy and hydrotherapy.